 During your 60 day grace period:

-- You may not apply for readmission to the U.S. in F-1 status ;
+- You may not exit and re-enter the U.S. in F-1 status ;

 - You may not apply for a program extension;